pindos11/md_editor2/docs/MANUAL.md

 - Type `/` at the start of a line to open slash commands.
 - `Ctrl+S` or `Cmd+S` triggers an immediate save.
 - `Ctrl+K` or `Cmd+K` opens quick note search.
+- The folder tree has its own vertical scroll area; the rest of the page keeps the main document/page scroll.
 - The `Blocks` panel lets you jump to blocks and move them up or down.
 - Heading blocks can be collapsed from the `Blocks` panel to simplify preview focus.
 - Typing `[[` starts wiki-link suggestions for existing notes.
 - Wiki-links such as `[[Project Notes]]` are clickable in preview.
 - The sidebar backlinks panel shows which notes reference the current note.
+- The `Menu` popover includes a persisted UI scale slider for larger or smaller text.
+- Pane divider widths are remembered per note and per folder; if an item has no saved widths yet, it inherits the current layout once and then keeps its own state.
 - Fenced `mermaid` blocks render as diagrams in preview.
 - Fenced code blocks with a named language such as `python`, `js`, `ts`, `json`, `bash`, `yaml`, or `sql` render with preview-only syntax highlighting.
 - `Save as template` stores the current note content as the default starter template for its folder.